 So having a halfway-decent brain is a tough job for small invertebrates.
 What does this mean for us larger creatures?
-Well it turns out that Haller’s Rule doesn’t care if you are a spider, wasp, bird or even a human.
-As animals evolve to become smaller because of a change in climate or other selective pressures, their brains demand an ever higher percentage of energy and real estate in their bodies.
+It turns out that Haller’s rule does not care if you are a spider, wasp, bird or even a human.
+As animals evolve to become smaller because of a change in climate or other selective pressures, their brain demands an ever higher percentage of energy and real estate in their body.

-One species of salamander that, like insects, can vary wildly in size has evolved a thinner skull in order to make room for its brain.
-And although it is not yet clear how all this applies to humans, we do know that human brains have shrunk over the last 10,000 years.
-Perhaps, rather than becoming less intelligent, our ancestors’ brains were just becoming more efficient.
+One species of salamander that, like insects, can vary wildly in size has evolved a thinner skull to make room for its brain.
+And although it is not yet clear how all this applies to humans, we do know that human brains have shrunk over the past 10,000 years.
+Perhaps rather than becoming less intelligent, our ancestors’ brains were just becoming more efficient.

-Diego Ocampo, a biologist currently finishing his PhD at the University of Miami, took a survey of more than 70 bird species and found that they perfectly follow Haller’s rule, with the smallest ones having proportionally larger brains.
+Diego Ocampo, a biologist currently finishing his Ph.D. at the University of Miami, took a survey of more than 70 bird species and found that they perfectly follow Haller’s rule, with the smallest ones having proportionally larger brains.
 But when he looked at individual groups, he noticed hummingbirds had their own supercharged version of the rule.
 Take two species of hummingbird.
 The violet sabrewing, a sizable bird at 12 grams, is about 2.4 percent brain.
 Meanwhile the striped-throated hermit, which is a fifth the size, is 4.8 percent brain.
 Compared with other creatures, these numbers are oddly low.
-Far bigger birds that he sampled, like thornbills, have brains that take up an ungainly 7 percent of their bodies.
+Far bigger birds that he sampled, such as thornbills, have a brain that takes up an ungainly 7 percent of their body.

 What if birds have unlocked some kind of ultraefficient brain design that allows them to do more with less?
-Certainly this would explain some of the stupendous abilities observed in, say, African gray parrots, which can identify shapes and even count, as well as corvids, which have an equivalent number of neurons to some primates and, it is suggested, may even be self-aware.
-Don’t forget octopuses either, which have very primitive brains and yet perform tasks that rival those of dogs.
+Certainly this would explain some of the stupendous abilities observed in, say, African grey parrots, which can identify shapes and even count, as well as corvids, which have an equivalent number of neurons to some primates and, it is suggested, may even be self-aware.
+Do not forget octopuses, which have very primitive brains and yet perform tasks that rival those of dogs.

-Lars Chittka, who studies bee behavior and intelligence at the Queen Mary University of London, flips these questions about animal smarts on their heads.
-It is not that they require large brains to do complicated things, he says, it is that complicated behavior really doesn’t require much brain power.
+Lars Chittka, who studies bee behavior and intelligence at Queen Mary University of London, flips these questions about animal smarts on their head.
+It is not that they require large brains to do complicated things, he says, it is that complicated behavior really does not require much brainpower.
 “The task that requires a large brain hasn’t been discovered yet,” he says.
 “You can do a whole lot with very little brains.”
 Some wasps, he says, are able to recognize the faces of every other wasp in their communities.
-But when he looks at their brains, there is nothing to explain such an impressive ability.
-Chittka suggests facial recognition may have evolved from simpler abilities, like recognizing food sources.
+But when he looks at their brain, there is nothing to explain such an impressive ability.
+Chittka suggests facial recognition may have evolved from simpler abilities, such as recognizing food sources.
 And given that bees have complex social interactions, symbolic language and excellent spatial memory, there is not really much to separate their intelligence from that of, say, a rodent.

 Still, it stretches credibility to compare two species from vastly different parts of the animal kingdom and even harder to understand how physiology corresponds to specific behaviors.
-But, Ebherhard says, any animal that has been pushed “up against the wall of Haller’s rule” by evolving to a smaller size while maintaining complicated behaviors is bound to have come up with a few interesting ways to streamline their brains.
+But, Eberhard says, any animal that has been pushed “up against the wall of Haller’s rule” by evolving to a smaller size while maintaining complicated behaviors is bound to have come up with a few interesting ways to streamline its brain.

-Wcislo compares large animals like whales, and perhaps humans, with the large Apple 2e computers that sat on so many desks in the 1980s and revolutionized personal computing.
-They were powerful tools but there was lots of wasted space and excess heat production.
-Now compare that with modern iPhones and you see the power of miniaturization.
+Wcislo compares large animals such as whales and perhaps humans, with the large Apple IIe computers that sat on so many desks in the 1980s and revolutionized personal computing.
+They were powerful tools, but there was lots of wasted space and excess heat production.
+Now compare that with modern iPhones, and you see the power of miniaturization.

-So maybe it is not surprising Wcislo’s work has attracted the attention of Silicon Valley.
-His oldest and most devoted funder is Frank Levinson, a venture capitalist and founder of fiber-optics giant, Finisar.
-To explain why he started investing in bug research, Levinson tells about the time he watched a pair of male butterflies near his home compete for a female’s attention, ducking and weaving around a bush.
+So maybe it is not surprising that Wcislo’s work has attracted the attention of Silicon Valley.
+His oldest and most devoted funder is Frank Levinson, a venture capitalist and founder of the fiber-optics giant Finisar.
+To explain why he started investing in bug research, Levinson describes the time he watched a pair of male butterflies near his home compete for a female’s attention, ducking and weaving around a bush.
 “The best chip out of Intel can’t fly, can’t dance, can’t romance a woman, can’t dogfight,” he says.
 “I don’t know anything in silicon that could do anything remotely as complex as this.”

 Levinson says electronics companies today are obsessed with artificial intelligence—how to make machines more humanlike—at the same time that the increase in computing speeds seem to be slowing down for the first time since the 1970s.
-So Levinson says there is a huge need to both understand how intelligence works and to make circuits smaller and more efficient.
+So, Levinson says, there is a huge need to both understand how intelligence works and make circuits smaller and more efficient.
 In other words, more insectlike.

 At the end of the day, insect brains offer more than just incredible efficiency—they also offer simplicity.
-Investigations into artificial human intelligence are challenging, partly because the human brain is inordinately complex.
-But as these scientists are finding, there is a lot you can do with a very small, efficient brain.
+Investigations into artificial human intelligence are tricky, partly because the human brain is inordinately complex.
+But as these scientists are finding, there is much you can do with a very small, efficient brain.
 Perhaps there is more programmers can learn from them as well.